SAP-samples/cloud-sdk-team-calendar/exercises/04-s4-write-request.md

 # Create a write request to SAP S/4HANA

 Approving locally stored appointments shall create an appointment in SAP S/4HANA.
 Let's write back to SAP S/4HANA.
-For that we need to create an entity to be written and then actually write it.
+For that, we need to create an entity to be written and then actually write it.

 ## Build a TimeSheetEntry

 Find the _TODO_ in the `buildTimeSheetEntry` function in [src/write-appointments.ts](../src/write-appointments.ts).
 Instead of returning `null` create a `TimeSheetEntry`.
 You can try to implement this on your own using the following hints or peek at the [solution](SOLUTION.md#build-a-timesheetentry) and copy the implementation.

-Use the `TimeSheetEntry.builder()` to build a `TimeSheetEntry`.
+Use the `timeSheetEntryApi.entityBuilder()` to build a `TimeSheetEntry`.
 Set the following properties using the builders' fluent API:

 - `personWorkAgreementExternalId` should be `externalId`
 - `timeSheetDataFields` should be `timeSheetDataFields`